Dxk0ta/project-1/README.md

 # The Dice Is Right
- Welcome to The Dice Is Right!
-You will take turns rolling the dice.
-Every time you roll, the number you roll will add to your scoreboard, you can choose to hold your scoreboard number and end your turn, or roll again.
-Be careful though!
-If your scoreboard gets above 21, you will bust and your score will go back to 0!
-The player that gets closest to 21 without busting will win that round.
-You have three lives, the winner will be declared by last man standing!
+ Welcome to my very first deployed project "The Dice Is Right"!
+This game is inspired by the well known card game Blackjack.
+It is a two player game with a life bar winning system.
+Play with a friend (or enemy!) and roll your way into some fun!

-Here is the link! https://github.com/Dxk0ta/project-1.git
+Here is the link! https://dxk0ta.github.io/project-1/

 ## Getting Started
 ---
-I wanted to create a game that would give me the ability to better my Javascript skills!
-This game is based on the well known card game "21" but instead of cards we will be using dice!
+I wanted to create a game that would give me the ability to better my Javascript skills.
+This game is based on the well known card game "Blackjack" but instead of cards we will be using dice!

 ---